codesardine/jde/README.md

 * Small codebase anyone with HTML/CSS skills can change the desktop to look and behave differently.
 * Built for my own personal use.

+### Packaging and Downloads
+* Any related packages can be found on [gitlab](https://gitlab.manjaro.org/packages/community/jade).
+* ISO images can be found on [ODSN](https://osdn.net/projects/manjaro-community/storage/webdad/).

 ## Features
 * Clean and minimalistic interface
 * Hot corners